-We also recommend that all children aged 12 and younger be seated on the rear seat of the vehicle.
+We also recommend that all children aged 12 or younger be seated in the back seat of the vehicle.

-The seat belt should lie in the middle of the shoulder (over the collarbone) and over the hips (pelvis).
+The seat belt must cross over the middle of the shoulder (over the collarbone) and over the hips (pelvis).
 A properly positioned seat belt helps the body better absorb the impact in the event of a collision, unlike a seat belt that crosses over the neck or abdomen could result in serious injuries.

 See our section entitled Children and Seat Belts for more details and instructions.

 Airbags can be dangerous for children if you fail to comply with some safety rules.
 See our section on airbags to find out more.

 In the event of a collision or sudden braking at 50 km/h, the weight of objects in the vehicle is multiplied by 20, turning them into projectiles that could injure or kill the occupants of the vehicle.